pephumin/pebinary.net/_clients/CED2.md

 category: results
 tags: [analysis, output, type]
 icon: area-chart
-question: "How many types of survey results do you provide?
+question: "How many types of survey results do you provide from the survey system?
 Will I get results in charting format as well as data in tabulation format?"
 language: en
 reference: CD2
 ---